crazyvinvin/Portfolio-S3/README.md

 For my individual project, I want to build a web application where you can guess Formula One race outcomes against your friends to compete for the most points at the end of the Formula One season.

 ## Full-Stack Web Application
 The application should consist of a separate front-end and back-end.
-The back-end should be build using an Object Oriented application framework whereas the front-end needs to use a JavaScript framework.
+The back-end should be build using an Object Oriented framework whereas the front-end needs to use a JavaScript framework.

 ## Requirements
 I’ve created a few simple requirements to give a better understanding about the project and the functionality that will be available.